sbi-rostock/nupack-serve/README.md

 The only requirement is [Docker](https://www.docker.com/), which can be installed in different ways depending on the underlying operative system:
-- Unix users should follow the [Docker installation for Linux](https://docs.docker.com/compose/install/#install-compose-on-linux-systems#install-compose-on-linux-systems), and install both Docker and Docker compose
+- Unix users should follow the [Docker installation for Linux](https://docs.docker.com/engine/install/)
 - MacOS 10.13+ users should follow the [Docker installation for Mac](https://docs.docker.com/docker-for-mac/install/)
 - Windows 10+ users, should follow the [Docker installation for Windows](https://docs.docker.com/docker-for-windows/install/)
 - For legacy systems, users can rely on the [Docker Toolbox](https://docs.docker.com/toolbox/overview/).